 In life, everybody seems to deal with emotional baggage sometimes.
-The problem, is this baggage slows us down and hinders our growth.
+The problem, is this baggage slows us down in life, and hinders our growth.
 It’s heavy, but we struggle to let go of it.

-It’s pretty much the same as going on a hike.
-If your backpack is very heavy it wears you out faster.
-You reach your destination slower and when you reach it, you are super exhausted.
+Imagine that you’re going on a hike.
+If your backpack is very heavy, you’ll get worn out faster, you’ll slow down, and you won’t last as long.
+You will reach your destination slower, and when you reach it, you are going to be super exhausted.

-Now imagine, you carry that emotional baggage with you every day.
+Now imagine, you carry very heavy emotional baggage with you every day.
 As an entrepreneur, you have to perform.
 Being your own boss often means you are completely reliant on yourself.

 If you get sick, there might be nobody who can do the tasks for you.
 If you lead a team that is relying on you, you might have the feeling you can’t let them down.Life as an entrepreneur comes with a lot of responsibilities.
 If you can’t handle your emotional baggage well, then it will affect your performance.
 Click To Tweet

-Finally, when the emotional baggage gets too big, you can’t keep up with everyday life anymore.
-Everything seems hard and there is no joy left in what you are doing.
+Finally, when the emotional baggage gets to be too much, you can’t keep up with everyday life anymore.
+Everything in life seems too difficult, and there is no joy left in what you are doing.
 Even the smallest task becomes exhausting.
 All you want to do is escape from your responsibilities.

 But, you aren’t alone in this.
 Most people have some emotional issues to resolve.